On the basis of

 - The candidate is capable to design “best practice” secure networked architecture.

-- The candidate is capable of analyzing in a given architecture the risks and of envisioning the boards of security.
+- The candidate is capable of analyzing in a given architecture the risks and of envisioning the borders of security.

 - The candidate is capable of applying his/her cryptographic knowledge and skills in new network / security architecture.